hidegi/MT3-library/README.md

 </p>

 # The MT3-library (SP 1994)
-MT3 (short for MoTree) is an open format that encodes an arbitrary structure into\
+MT3 (short for MoTree) is an open format that encodes an arbitrary structure to binary..\
-binary (similar to Mojang's NBT format)..
+(similar to Mojang's NBT format)..

 ## Specification
 The MT3-format only knows two fundamental types of data: binary-trees and byte-sequences..\